nmvuong92/ddd_golang/README.md

 # Subdomain

 # Aggregates
+- hold many entities and value-objects, but they are related to one root entity
+- we use repository which manages the aggregate
 - unique identifier by root Entity
 - Multiple Entities / Value Objects combined
 - Aggregate like a Container
-- Aggregate is a business logic for customer should be inside inside a aggregates not entity
+- Aggregate is a business logic for customer should be inside an aggregates not entity
 - use Factory for instantiated
 - use Repository to store data (Db, disk, cloud, ram...)
 - combination of entities or valueobject